Fallenstedt/twitter-stream/README.md

 		panic("No token found!")
 	}

-	// With an access token, you can create a new twitter_stream and start adding rules api := twitter_stream.NewTwitterStream(token.AccessToken)
+	// With an access token, you can create a new twitterstream and start adding rules api := twitterstream.NewTwitterStream(token.AccessToken)

 	// You can add rules by passing in stringified JSON with the rules you want to add
 	// You can learn more about building rules here: https://developer.twitter.com/en/docs/twitter-api/tweets/filtered-stream/integrate/build-a-rule